uyuni-project/sumaform/README_ADVANCED.md

 ## Emails

-With the default configuration, whenever we bring up a SUMa machine, `rhn.conf` is instructed to use root@`hostname -d` as the email sender.
+With the default configuration, whenever we bring up a SUSE Manager machine, `rhn.conf` is instructed to use root@`hostname -d` as the email sender.
-Emails are then using `root@tf.local`, which may be discarded by the recipient's SMTP server due to being a non-existent domain.
+The recipient's SMTP server may discard those emails since they come from a non-existent domain name.

-With this PR we can override email address to use as 'from' by supplying the parameter: `from_email`.
+We can override email address to use as 'from' by supplying the parameter: `from_email`.
 E.g.:

 ```
-module "sumamail2" {
+module "suma3pg" {
   source = "./modules/libvirt/suse_manager"
   base_configuration = "${module.base.configuration}"

-  name = "sumamail2"
+  name = "suma3pg"
   version = "head"

   from_email = "root@mbologna.openvpn.suse.de"